deavid/lprfl/src/012A_ifs.md

-# What If...?
+# What If…?

-... it is raining outside?
+…it is raining outside?
 You should get an umbrella, right?

 This is basically a conditional: If it's raining, get an umbrella.
 We have these in Rust and use the keyword "if".